Galactic Archaeology with Gaia: The early Milky Way

 Given the earlier studies of the GS/E interaction and the Splash formation, Aurora must certainly be older than $\approx$10 Gyr, and likely formed earlier than $\approx12$ Gyr ago.
 The study of \citet{Belokurov2022} however did not involve age estimates; moreover, it was largely limited to [Fe/H]$>-1.5$ as below this metallicity, the [Al/Fe]-based separation of stars into in-situ and accreted halo becomes much less effective.
 This deficiency is alleviated in the works of \citet{Conroy2022} and \citet{Rix2022} that both attempt to gain a view of the Galaxy at metallicities below [Fe/H]$\approx-2$. \citet{Conroy2022} use [Fe/H], [$\alpha$/Fe], and age estimates together with radial velocity measurements provided by the H3 survey to split the low-metallicity population into a non-rotating component (mostly GS/E) and a slowly rotating subset with a large velocity dispersion which the authors identify with the nascent disc of the Galaxy.
 Not only do these two samples have distinct kinematics, but their [$\alpha$/Fe] and age distributions are also different.
 At low metallicity, the slowly rotating in-situ component is clearly older compared to the GS/E: many stars have age estimates $>$12 Gyr, while the GS/E stars range from 8 to 12 Gyr.
 In the $\alpha$-[Fe/H] plane, the GS/E stars delineate a downward-sloping track or $\alpha$-knee consistent with earlier studies \cite[e.g.][]{Hasselquist2021}.
 The in-situ population shows a non-monotonic behaviour with an inflection around $-1.3<$[Fe/H]$<-1$ which the authors explain with changes in star formation efficiency. \citet{Conroy2022} interpret their low-metallicity, old, kinematically-hot, high-$\alpha$ population as the earliest phase of the Milky Way formation and find agreement with the properties of Aurora at slightly higher metallicity.
 An illustration of the Galactic star formation efficiency over cosmic time, including major events such as the proto-Milky Way and GS/E merger, is provided by \cite{Conroy2022} and reproduced here in Fig. \ref{fig:Conroy2022}.

 \citet{Rix2022} use overall metallicity [M/H] inferred from the \gaia\ DR3 low-resolution XP spectro-photometry to provide a panoramic view of the low-metallicity Milky Way.
-They detect clear differences in the orbital and therefore spatial properties of their stars as a function of [M/H].
+Importantly, this work is not limited to the solar neighourhood, which is the vicinity where Aurora was originally discovered. \cite{Rix2022} detect clear differences in the orbital and therefore spatial properties of their stars as a function of [M/H].
 Above $-1.3<$[M/H]$<-1$, the Milky Way is dominated by a rapidly rotating disc, although accreted (GS/E) stars are also present.
-At [M/H]$<-1.3$ rotation quickly disappears (but does not go to zero) and the size of the orbital apo-centre shrinks: the bulk of the metal-poor population stays within the inner 2-3 kpc --- these spatial and kinematic properties are consistent with the early studies of the inner Galaxy \citep[][]{Arentsen2020,Arentsen2020b}. \citet{Rix2022} also detect a change in the slope of the metallicity distribution around [M/H]$\approx-1$ which they surmise must be connected with the onset of the disc formation 12 Gyr ago in agreement with age determinations of \citet{Xiang2022}. \citet{Rix2022} conclude that the Milky Way's ``poor old heart" that they see in the \gaia\ XP data is most likely the pre-disc proto-Galaxy and is the extension into the central Galactic regions of the same population which had been seen by \citet{Belokurov2022} and \citet{Conroy2022} in the Solar neighborhood.
+At [M/H]$<-1.3$ the rotation quickly disappears and eventually goes to zero below [Fe/H]$=-2$. \citet{Rix2022} also detect a change in the slope of the metallicity distribution around [M/H]$\approx-1$ which they surmise must be connected with the onset of the disc formation 12 Gyr ago in agreement with age determinations of \citet{Xiang2022}. \citet{Rix2022} conclude that the Milky Way's ``poor old heart" that they see in the \gaia\ XP data is most likely the pre-disc proto-Galaxy and is the extension into the central Galactic regions of the same population which had been seen by \citet{Belokurov2022} and \citet{Conroy2022} in the Solar neighourhood.